Action Apps

 runfalsefunctionThe function to run on execution

-suggesttruefunctionnoneThe function to run on suggest, currently unused
+suggesttruefunctionnoneThe function to run on suggest

 descriptiontruestringnoneThe description for the action